Nonequilibrium Casimir-Polder Interaction Between Nanoparticles and Substrates Coated with Gapped Graphene: Nonequilibrium Casimir-Polder Force from Fused Silica Plate Coated with Gapped Graphene

-The point is that the main contribution to $F_r$ is given by $x\sim\dt$.
-At short separations this corresponds to the frequencies slightly larger than $\Delta/\hbar$.
-As is seen from Figure~\ref{fg1}, however, the dielectric permittivity of a substrate has the nonzero imaginary part just near 0.1~eV.
-Thus, the nontrivial interplay between the impact of substrate and graphene coating leads to the amplification of repulsion for $T_g<T_E$ and attraction for $T_g>T_E$.
-The latter is particularly striking in Figure~\ref{fg5}(b) at $T_g=500~$K.

-With increasing separation, the magnitude of the contribution of plasmonic region (\ref{eq14}) to $F_r$ decreases as compared to the region (\ref{eq15}).
-As a result, at $T_g=77~$K the magnitude of the latter exceeds an impact of the substrate leading to $F_r<0$.
-If the graphene coating with $\Delta=0.2~$eV is considered for the frequencies belonging to the plasmonic region (\ref{eq14}), the dielectric permittivity of a substrate preserves the nearly constant real value.
-Because of this, the graphene coating makes an impact on $F_r$ only through the values of the polarization tensor in the region (\ref{eq15}).

 Now we are in a position to present the computational results for the total nonequilibrium Casimir-Polder force $F_{\rm neq}$ between a nanoparticle and a graphene-coated substrate which is the sum of contributions $F_M$ given in Figure~\ref{fg4} and $F_r$ given in Figure~\ref{fg5}.
 In Figures~\ref{fg6}(a,b) and \ref{fg7}(a,b) the results for $F_{\rm neq}$ are shown for the graphene coating with $\Delta=0.1$ and 0.2~eV, respectively.

 In each figure, the bottom, middle, and top lines are plotted for the graphene-plate temperature $T_g=77~$K, 300~K, and 500~K, respectively.
 In Figures~\ref{fg6}(a) and \ref{fg7}(a), the values of $F_{\rm neq}$ are normalized to the zero-temperature Casimir-Polder force $F_{CP}^{(0)}$ from an ideal metal plane (\ref{eq32}), whereas in Figures~\ref{fg6}(b) and \ref{fg7}(b) --- to the classical limit of the Casimir-Polder force $F_{\rm cl}$ from an ideal metal plane (\ref{eq34}).

 Thus, the middle lines in Figures~\ref{fg6}(a) and \ref{fg7}(a) reproduce the top and middle lines in Figure~\ref{fg2}, respectively, which are also plotted for the equilibrium Casimir-Polder force from the graphene-coated substrate with $\Delta=0.1$ and 0.2~eV.
 Figures~\ref{fg6}(b) and \ref{fg7}(b) can be compared with Figures~1 and 2 in \cite{50}, plotted there for a freestanding in vacuum graphene sheet, in order to determine an impact of the SiO$_2$ substrate on the nonequilibrium force.
 By and large, Figures~\ref{fg6} and \ref{fg7} are in analogy to Figure~\ref{fg3} related to the case of an uncoated substrate.